 top of page

-At Purchase, Lauren found her way into a group of friends comprising fellow artists.
+In between the suburbs and the small town, Lauren studied English and then dramatic writing.
+She graduated with a BFA from the Conservatory of Theater Arts and Film at Purchase College.
+At Purchase, Lauren found a group of friends comprising fellow artists.
 It was magic.
 One of those friends was Garret, a filmmaker, whom she fell in love with.
 This, too, was magic.
-They have since built an entire life together and gotten married (in that order).
+They have since built an entire life together.
+They have two children.

 Lauren wants you know every tiny bit of every cell of her being, even the mitochondria, and she also wants to be a little mysterious.
 Mostly, she wants you to know that some of the weird stuff you’ve thought or felt, she’s thought or felt too.